 Roots and Affiliations

-It should be noted that the training provided here (not the embedded videos, though) is that which is taught by the Goju Ryu Karate Do Kyokai, or GKK.
+It should be noted that the training provided here (not the embedded videos or ju material, though) is that which is taught by the Goju Ryu Karate Do Kyokai, or GKK.
 Their website is Goju.com.

 Please note that in addition to the traditional training, supplemental material may be introduced by individual instructors to round out the knowledge and ability of their students. however, strict adherence to GKK core training will be maintained.